emaze/emaze-pongo/README.md

 ### Executing queries

-Currently a query must be a valid "where" predicate, assuming that the JSON document is available in the column named `data`.
+Currently a query must be a valid "where" predicate, assuming that the JSON document is available in the column named `this`.

 ### A note about immutability